 Recovery and Complementary Care Rider Coverage

-As of August 1, 2014, the Recovery and Complementary Care Rider coverage is available in all of Canada and the following US states and the District of Columbia: Alabama, Alaska, Arizona, Arkansas, Colorado, Connecticut, Delaware, District of Columbia, Florida, Georgia, Hawaii, Idaho, Illinois, Indiana, Iowa, Kansas, Kentucky, Louisiana, Maine, Maryland, Massachusetts, Michigan, Mississippi, Missouri, Montana, Nebraska, Nevada, New Hampshire, New Jersey, New Mexico, North Carolina, North Dakota, Ohio, Oklahoma, Oregon, Pennsylvania, Rhode Island, South Dakota, Tennessee, Texas, Utah, Vermont, Virginia, West Virginia, Wisconsin and Wyoming.
+As of August 1, 2014, the Recovery and Complementary Care Rider coverage is available in all of Canada and the following US states and the District of Columbia: Alabama, Alaska, Arizona, Arkansas, Colorado, Connecticut, Delaware, District of Columbia, Florida, Georgia, Hawaii, Idaho, Illinois, Indiana, Iowa, Kansas, Kentucky, Louisiana, Maine, Maryland, Massachusetts, Michigan, Mississippi, Missouri, Montana, Nebraska, Nevada, New Hampshire, New Jersey, New Mexico, New York, North Carolina, North Dakota, Ohio, Oklahoma, Oregon, Pennsylvania, Rhode Island, South Carolina, South Dakota, Tennessee, Texas, Utah, Vermont, Virginia, West Virginia, Wisconsin, and Wyoming.

-Trupanion includes veterinary-recommended acupuncture, behavioral modification, chiropractic treatment, homeopathy, hydrotherapy, naturopathy, and rehabilitative therapy in an optional Recovery and Complementary Care Rider, available for a cost to all new and existing policyholders.
+Trupanion includes veterinarian-recommended acupuncture, behavioral modification, chiropractic treatment, homeopathy, hydrotherapy, naturopathy, and rehabilitative therapy in an optional Recovery and Complementary Care Rider, available for an additional cost to all new and existing policyholders.

-These treatments are often used in combination with traditional veterinary medical and surgical therapies to assist in the treatment of accidents and illnesses.
+These treatments are often used in combination with traditional veterinary medical and surgical therapies to assist in the treatment of injuries and illnesses.
 Their focus is on individualizing treatment, treating the whole pet as opposed to treating specific signs, and promoting self-healing and pain relief.

 This optional Recovery and Complementary Care Rider is offered for a cost to all Trupanion policyholders — new and existing.
 New policyholders can choose this rider when enrolling.
 Existing policyholders can call our toll-free Customer Care center at 888.733.2685 to add the rider to their policy.